 There is no other term linear in the quark masses in the chiral effective Lagrangian which could compensate the contribution of Eq.
-(23), e.g. a term like $\text{Tr}(\chi + \chi^\dagger)$ would contribute to the vacuum energy but it violates the chiral symmetry.
+(23); e.g., a term like $\text{Tr}(\chi + \chi^\dagger)$ would contribute to the vacuum energy, but it violates the chiral symmetry.

 It is argued in Ref.
 [12] that to cancel the contribution to the vacuum energy given in Eq.
 (23) one needs to adjust numerically the cosmological constant term in the EFT of pions interacting with gravitation where it is one of the parameters of the effective Lagrangian.
 Evaluating Eq.
-(23), one obtains that the chiral symmetry breaking term of QCD gives a large contribution to the vacuum energy where $\Lambda{\text{exp}} = 2.4 \times 10^{-47} \text{ GeV}^4$ is the observed value of the cosmological constant [18].
-It is stated in Ref.
-[12] that: "Because of the large multiplier, if one holds all the other parameters of the Standard Model fixed, a change of the up quark mass in its forty-first digit would produce a change in Λ outside the anthropically allowed range. ... because the calculation is so well controlled, it illustrates the degree of fine-tuning required as well as the futility of thinking that some feature of the Standard Model could lead to a vanishing contribution to Λ ."
-Below we critically examine this statement.
+(23), one obtains that the chiral symmetry breaking term of QCD gives a large contribution to the vacuum energy where $\Lambda{\text{exp}} = 2.4 \times 10^{-47}$ GeV4 is the observed value of the cosmological constant [18].
+Reference [12] states, "Because of the large multiplier, if one holds all the other parameters of the Standard Model fixed, a change of the up quark mass in its forty-first digit would produce a change in Λ outside the anthropically allowed range. ...
+Because the calculation is so well controlled, it illustrates the degree of fine-tuning required as well as the futility of thinking that some feature of the Standard Model could lead to a vanishing contribution to Λ ."
+Below, we critically examine this statement.